 The world of information dissemination, college teaching delivery, and resource sharing continues to evolve.
 Information is routinely Googled at the moment of need or sought informally and quickly through social networking.
 Course management software and publisher-created, textbook-associated websites provide more and more of the context in which academic learning takes place.

-The OCCC Library is committed to providing students, faculty and staff a rich mix of resources (information and services) that support lifelong learning.
-As publishing and scholarship changes—as new formats appear and the ways people gather and share information migrate—the librarians will adapt strategies to ensure that the Library provides resources in the forms that are the most accessible and useful to users.
+The OCCC Library is committed to providing students, faculty and staff a rich mix of resources (information and services) that supports lifelong learning.
+As publishing and scholarship changes—as new formats appear and the ways people gather and share information migrate— OCCC librarians will adapt strategies to ensure the Library provides resources in the formats that are most accessible and useful to users.

 The purpose of these guidelines is to guide the systematic development and maintenance of the Library’s print, electronic and media collections.

 The primary long-range collection goal of the Library is to make resources needed to support the instructional programs of the College available to the students of Oklahoma City Community College.